 Most Common: Australian residents

-For any promotion age is always a consideration.
+For any trade promotion, age restrictions are always a consideration.

 You need to consider whether the entity who enters is an individual or a business (or both).
 In some instances, it will be necessary to specify who on behalf of a business can enter (e.g. an authorised representative of the business, owner or manager, etc) and include any age/residency requirements for that individual.